 The comprehensive Minnesota Human Rights Act protects individuals from hate crimes based on sexual orientation.

 Even though same-sex marriage is national law, in Minnesota, the non-birth mother in a lesbian couple must still go through the process of legally adopting a child.

 The state does not permit agencies to decline prospective adoptive parents based on religious beliefs.

 Second-parent adoption is permitted in Minnesota.

-Conversion therapy is legal in Minnesota, but two cities banned it locally last year.
+Conversion therapy is legal in Minnesota, but at least nine local jurisdictions have banned the practice.